bare-metal-edu/assignment-gates-from-transistors/docs/report.md

 ## Speculation

-> As an example, describe the `AND` circuit's functionality.
-Address:
+> Describe the functionalities of the `NAND` and `NOR` gates in your own words.
+How do they differ from the
-> * how current flows when the switches engaged/disengaged
+> other logic circuits we've built?

-> * how the transistors enable this functionality
+`TODO`

->
+> This part of the lab reused some principles from a specific gate constructed in the `Fundamental branch` of
-> _Tip:_ It might be helpful to attempt to draw this out; follow the example of the `NOT` gate we made in lab.
+> the assignment.
+Which gate was it?
+What principles did you use?

 `TODO`

-> We have some basic building blocks of a digital circuit.
-Do you have any ideas as to how these can be applied (separately or together)
+> What's the point of doing this work?
+Does this logic enable us to do anything more than the basic `3` gates
-> to do anything useful or meaningful?
-If so, what could we do with these bits of logic?
-Can we make anything more complex?
+> constructed in the `Fundamental` branch?
+If so, what are some examples of how you might use them?

 `TODO`